Hidden Bose-Einstein Singularities in Correlated Electron Systems: Conclusions

 We have clarified existence of hidden singularities in correlated electron systems and developed a definite procedure to handle them.
-It is thereby shown that reaching them is characterized by the emergence of a novel structure in the self-energy called {\it one-particle reducible} (1PR), which necessarily accompanies a change in the single-particle density of states around the excitation threshold.
+It is thereby shown that reaching the singularities is characterized by the emergence of a novel structure in the self-energy called 1PR, which is necessarily accompanied by a change in the single-particle density of states around the excitation threshold.
 The temperature at which it starts to develop can be regarded as a transition with no apparent broken symmetries.

-The hidden singularities may have stood as a key untold difficulty in performing theoretical studies on correlated ordered phases based on the quantum field theory, as may be seen in the negligible number of theoretical studies on them compared with those on the normal state \cite{Yanase03,Kontani13,Scalapino12}, a resolution for which has been presented here.
-The 1PR structure has also been predicted to present in Bose-Einstein condensates based on a self-consistent $\Phi$ derivable scheme of satisfying Goldstone's theorem and conservation laws \cite{Kita09,Kita14}.
+They singularities are inherent in the interaction channel and should also present in Bose systems.
+They may have stood as a key untold difficulty in performing theoretical studies on correlated normal and ordered phases based on the quantum field theory, as may be seen in the negligible number of theoretical studies on them compared with those on the normal state \cite{Yanase03,Kontani13,Scalapino12}, a resolution for which has been presented here.
+The 1PR structure has also been predicted to be present in Bose-Einstein condensates on the basis of a self-consistent $\Phi$ derivable scheme of satisfying Goldstone's theorem and conservation laws \cite{Kita09,Kita14}.
 Thus, it may be a common feature over a wide range of correlated systems.
 Further detailed studies will be required to fully elucidate the novel phase with the 1PR structure in the self-energy.